spoonbobo/talkact/README.md

 # onlysaid

-onlysaid (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with human-in-the-loop planning system, knowledge base, and MCP protocols. onlysaid is under rapid development, welcome to contribute.
+onlysaid is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with human-in-the-loop planning system, knowledge base, and MCP protocols. onlysaid is under rapid development, welcome to contribute.

 ![alt text](./public/demo_plan.png)